"

 Example 9.1.7.
 Step one

-Step two: Decide if the top note is more closely related to the major or minor key of the bottom note.
-From there, determine if the interval is larger (augmented) or smaller (diminished).
+Step two: Decide whether the top note is more closely related to the major or minor key of the bottom note.
+Then, determine if the interval is larger (augmented) or smaller (diminished) (Example 9.1.8).

 Example 9.1.8.
 Step two

-- Example 9.1.8A: In both B major and B minor, a perfect fifth (P5) above B is F-sharp.
-Since the top note is F-natural, it creates an interval smaller than a perfect fifth, therefore resulting in a diminished fifth (o5).
+• Example 9.1.8A: In both B major and B minor, a perfect fifth (P5) above B is F sharp.
+Since the top note is F natural, it creates an interval smaller than a perfect fifth, which results in a diminished fifth (o5).

-- In this case, beginning with A-flat major would have been quicker.
+• In this case, beginning with A flat major would have been faster.

 You may have noticed that Example 9.1.8B contained both a flat and a sharp.
 One shortcut you can use is that only augmented and diminished intervals will have both types of accidentals.

 Augmented and diminished intervals are often (but not always) tricky intervals.
 However, do not be intimidated and take it step by step.
-Just as we did with tricky intervals, temporarily change the bottom note to a note that has a major or minor key.
-Apply the same transformation to the top note, then identify the interval.
+Just as we did with tricky intervals in Chapter 8, Section 6, temporarily change the bottom note to a note with a major or minor key.
+Apply the same transformation to the top note, then identify the interval (Example 9.1.9).

 Example 9.1.9.
 Identifying other qualities with tricky notes

-- A2 to A3: Apply the same transformation to the top note: Lower the top note (A) by a half step to A-flat.
+• Apply the same transformation to the top note: Lower the top note (A) by a half step to A flat.

-- A3: The interval from E to A is a perfect fourth (P4).
-Lowering the top note (A-flat) makes the interval smaller, thus creating a diminished fourth (o4).
+• The interval from E to A is a perfect fourth (P4).
+Lowering the top note (A flat) makes the interval smaller, thus creating a diminished fourth (o4).

-- B2 to B3: Apply the same transformation to the top note: Raise the top note (E-flat) by a whole step to E-sharp.
+• Apply the same transformation to the top note: Raise the top note (E flat) by a whole step to E sharp.

-- B3: The interval from F to E is a major seventh.
-Raising the top note (E-sharp) makes the interval larger, thus creating an augmented seventh (+7).
+• The interval from F to E is a major seventh.
+Raising the top note (E sharp) makes the interval larger, thus creating an augmented seventh (+7).

-- Play Example 9.1.9B on the piano—it sounds like an octave!
-However, because of the way the dyad is written, the interval is not a perfect octave, but rather, an augmented seventh.
+• Play Example 9.1.9B on the piano—it sounds like an octave!
+However, because of how the dyad is written, the interval is not a perfect octave, but rather, an augmented seventh.

-Augmented and diminished intervals are not uncommon.
-Example 9.1.10 contains different types of intervals.
+Augmented and diminished intervals are quite common.
+Example 9.1.10 shows different types of intervals in a waltz by Cournand.

 Example 9.1.10.
 Other intervals: Cournand,[1] Waltz in A Major

-- The quickest way to identify this interval is by using the perfect fifth shortcut.
-E to B is a perfect fifth (same accidentals and the notes are not B and F) and E-sharp raises the bottom, making the interval smaller.
+• The fastest way to identify this interval is by using the perfect fifth shortcut.
+E to B is a perfect fifth (same accidentals and the notes are not B and F), and E sharp raises the bottom note, making the interval smaller.
 Therefore, the interval is a diminished fifth (o5).

 All interval numbers can be diminished or augmented except for the unison.
-The unison can be augmented but can never be diminished.
+The unison can be augmented but can never be diminished (Example 8.1.11)

 Example 9.1.11.
 The unison

-- Example 9.1.11A: G to G is perfect unison because they are the same pitch.
+• Example 9.1.11A: G to G is a perfect unison because they are the same pitch.

-- At first glance, it may appear than Example 9.1.11C is a diminished unison because G-flat is lower than G.
+• At first glance, it may appear that Example 9.1.11C is a diminished unison because G flat is lower than G.

-- However, intervals are always based on the lower note.
-In Example 9.1.11C, the lower note is now G-flat and not G.
+• However, intervals are always based on the lower In Example 9.1.11C, the lower note is now G flat and not G.

 Identifying Other Interval Qualities

-- Remember that perfect intervals and major/minor intervals are on different tracks.
+• Remember that perfect intervals and major/minor intervals follow different tracks.

 Writing Other Qualities